MateuszOtmianowski/PythonNotes/Notes.md

 Pandas:
 - the DataFrame is one of Pandas' most important data structures.
 It's basically a way to store tabular data, where you can label the rows and the columns;
-- import pandas as pd it does what it says ;);
+- use 'import pandas as pd' to import;
 - data frame can be created from the dictionary with variables defined in different keyes ex. 'year':[x,x,x,x,x], 'pop':[x,x,x,x,x], use pd.DataFrame(my_dict) for transformation;
-- df.index=row_labels sets row labels to names specified in custom row_labels, DO NOT use () after the index;
+- 'df.index=row_labels' sets row labels to names specified in custom row_labels, DO NOT use () after the index;
 - pd.read_csv(file_name) reads in csv file, index_col argument is used to specify which column in the CSV file should be used as a row label;
 - columns can be selected as pandas series with single brackets ex. df['col'] or as a data frame with double brackets i.e. df[['col']];
 - rows can be selected as a slice with df[0:3], only as integer values corresponding to rows, naming rows by index (df[1,2,3]) does not work;